Wambita/Wambita/README.md

 - 👋 Hi, I’m @Wambita
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning at Egerton university
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... fun projects about music
 - 📫 How to reach me wambitafana@gmail.com